 , Answering FAQ'sTurboTax Employee

-We know that you count on getting your refund as quickly as possible.
-However, many tax experts advise against filing without your W-2.
+We know you want your tax refund now.
+However, tax experts advise against filing before you receive or are able to import your W-2.

 Ironically, getting a jump on your refund by using your paystub instead of your W-2 can actually delay your refund.

 For starters, your year-end paystub may not contain everything you need to file an accurate return, which can cause unwanted attention from the IRS plus extra processing time for your refund.

 And if your W-2 differs from what you originally entered from your paystub, you'll need to amend, which most people would rather not do.